Allie-Leth/LogAnywhere/README.md

 # LogAnywhere

 **LogAnywhere** is a lightweight, backend-agnostic logging library for embedded C++ development.
 It focuses on minimalism, clarity, and total decoupling from output protocols.
 The result is a flexible log router that works across microcontrollers, Linux targets, and constrained environments.

 ---

 ## Why LogAnywhere Exists

-Most embedded systems need logs — but in projects involving **meshes and nested mesh topologies**, traditional logging solutions often fall short.
-When each device may have different capabilities and constraints (some log to serial, others to MQTT, others buffer or forward), a **single, inflexible logging system doesn’t scale**.
+Most embedded systems need logs — but in projects involving **meshes and nested mesh topologies**, I've found that traditional logging strategies fall short from what I needed.
+When each device may have different capabilities and constraints - and importantly may need to point to multiple outputs like serial, text file, mqtt, tcp/ip, etc - so a **single, inflexible logging system doesn’t scale**.
 After rewriting the same scaffolding over and over for different transports, I built **LogAnywhere** to **separate routing logic from output logic**, allowing flexible, pluggable handlers that can be reused across the entire mesh or mesh-of-meshes with minimal overhead.
-Built for
+Built for embedded, usable anywhere.

 You define where messages go.
 LogAnywhere dispatches based on level, tags, and filters.
 The library itself never assumes transport or formatting — that's entirely up to the developer.